mcjojos/rebalancing-service/README.md

 Configure a spring-boot application to run in Intellij.

 - From the main menu, select Run | Edit Configurations.
 - Add a new Spring Boot configuration.
-The main class should be `com.jojos.rebalancingservice.RebalancingServiceApplication`
+The main class should be `com.jojos.rebalancingservice.RebalancingServiceApplication`.
 - From the main menu, select Run | Run `'RebalancingServiceApplication'`

 ### What does it do